Chuo-ku Tourism Association Official Blog

 hatuinu201923.JPG

-It is said to be the guardian of Takarada Village, which was originally located in Edo Castle, and is now famous in Bettara City, which is held every October.
+It is said that it was originally the guardian of Takarada Village, located in Edo-jo Castle, and is now famous in the city of Bettara, which is held every October.

 hatuinu201924.JPG

-"Sanko Inari Shrine" is located near the monument of "Genji Store Ruins" just before entering a narrow alley from Ningyocho Street.
+"Sanko Inari Shrine" is located near the monument of "Genji Store Ruins" mentioned earlier, in a narrow alley from Ningyocho-dori St.

 hatuinu201925.JPG

-This is a benefit for the disappearance of a cat.
+This is good for the disappearance of the cat.

 hatuinu201929.JPG

-Last year, I visited Nihonbashi Seven Lucky Gods on New Year's Day. ⇒
+Click here for a blog post about visiting Nihonbashi Seven Lucky Gods last year on New Year's Day ⇒

 /archive/2018/01/post-4865.html